Rainy-Window/fbsave/README.md

 ---

-### 🔒 Privacy Notice (For Developers & Forks)

-If you plan to fork this repository or push your local modifications back to GitHub, ensure that you **do not accidentally upload your personal data**.

-Before running the application, double-check that your `.gitignore` file includes the following entries to keep your personal data off GitHub:

-\`\`\`ini
-# Ignore local database and configs
-data/results.json
-data/recycle_bin.json
-data/config.json

-# Ignore downloaded media and temporary uploads
-static/images/*
-!static/images/.gitkeep
-uploads/*
-!uploads/.gitkeep
-\`\`\`

 ## 🦊 Finding Your Firefox Profile Path

 The tool needs the path to your Firefox profile folder so it can read